AsthaKhurana/eventhub/README.md

 # Eventhub
-## Term project for INST630 - HCIM UMd
+## Term project for INST630 - HCIM UMD
 A events app to help students of Univeristy of Maryland discover events on campus.

 Access the app here